basiacarvalho/javascript-course-bankist2/README.md

 ### Author

 <p align="justify">👩‍💻 The "Bankist 2" is the result of taking part in a course on Udemy: 'The Complete JavaScript Course 2025: From Zero to Expert!' by Jonas Schmedtmann.
-The entire code comes from the course content.
+The code comes from the course content (The "README.md" file was created by me).
 </p>